buerokratt/Ruuter/samples/steps/http-post.md

     * `contentType` - specifies the contenttype to use, currently allowed values:
       * `"plaintext"` - uses field `plaintext` and mediaType 'text/plain'
       * `"formdata"`
-        - if any field names start with `file:`, that field is sent as a file with filename field name without `file:` part and mediatype "multipart/form-data";
+        - if a key start with `file:`, that field content is sent as a file on a field named as the second part of the key and original filename as third part of the key, for example `file:projectdata:Project.csv`, and mediatype "multipart/form-data";
         - otherwise maps `body` as url-encoded form and mediatype 'application/x-www-form-urlencoded' as
       * If left empty, `body` is posted as JSON and 'application/json' is used as mediatype.